itsjustgiio/Minecraft-Mods/README.md

 Step 7 - Place all the mods into the folder

-Step 8 - Create a datapacks Folder where the mod folder is located
+Step 8 - Create a datapacks Folder where the mod folder is located ( not in the mods folder )

 Step 9 - Download this datapack